trueos/pcbsd/src-qt5/docs/introduction.rst

 * The options in the :ref:`Advanced Mode` screen of the installer have been streamlined.

 * The ability to create a :ref:`PersonaCrypt` user and to specify a UID has been added to the :ref:`Create a User Screen`.

+* The :command:`lumina-xconfig` utility has been added to Lumina for adding, removing, and re-arranging screens in the current X session.
+This utility can be accessed from :menuselection:`Desktop Preferences --> Screen Configuration` while logged into the Lumina desktop.

+* The "Lock" and "Suspend" buttons have been added to the Lumina "Log Out" screen.

+* A "Settings" menu has been added to the right-click menu of the Lumina desktop.

+* The :ref:`Lumina Configuration Utility` has been reorganized.

 * The new AppCafe®, formerly called AppCafe® Remote, has replaced the old version of AppCafe®.